EPIC COUNSELING, PLLC

 • Contact Us

 Call Now!
-810-373-5133

-2023 Practice Policies
+Practice Policies

-No Show/Late Cancelations
+No Show/Late Cancelations:

 Cancellations and re-scheduled session will be subject to a full charge if NOT RECEIVED AT LEAST 48 HOURS IN ADVANCE.
 This is necessary because a time commitment is made to you and is held exclusively for you.
 If you are late for a session, you may lose some of that session time.

-PLEASE NOTE THAT CLIENTS USING STRAIGHT MEDICAID, MCLAREN MEDICAID, MOLINA MEDICAD, BLUE CROSS COMPLETE OR MERIDIAN MEDICAID ARE NOT ALLOWED TO BE CHARGED FOR LATE CANCEL/NO SHOW APPOINTMENTS.
+PLEASE NOTE THAT CLIENTS USING STRAIGHT MEDICAID, MCLAREN MEDICAID, MOLINA MEDICAD, BLUE CROSS COMPLETE OR PRIORITY HEALTH MEDICAID ARE NOT ALLOWED TO BE CHARGED FOR LATE CANCEL/NO SHOW APPOINTMENTS.
 THEREFORE, EPIC COUNSELING PLLC USES THE THREE STRIKE RULE.
 UPON MISSING THREE APPOINTMENTS, IT WILL BE DETERMINED THAT THE CLIENT IS NOT DESIRING TO CONTINUE COUNSELING AND THE CASE WILL BE CLOSED!

 If a client is 15 minutes late for an appointment, that appointment cannot be charged to insurance, therefore the no show/late cancel fee will be charged.
 If it is the last appointment of the day, the counselor may leave.
 However, if the counselor is still available the rest of the session can commence.

-Contacting Your Therapist
+Contacting Your Therapist:

-Your counselor is often not immediately available when in session or not in the office.
+Your therapist is often not immediately available when in session or not in the office.
 At these times, you may leave a message or text (810)-373-5133.
 If you leave a message, Epic Counseling PLLC will return your message during business hours.
-You are encouraged to ask your counselor for their direct phone number to reach them.
+You are encouraged to ask your therapist for their direct phone number to reach them.
 If you feel you cannot wait for a return call or it feels like an emergency, please go to the local hospital, or call 911.

-Telephone Accessibility
+Telephone Accessibility:

-If you need to contact me between sessions, please leave a message on my voice mail or via text.
-I am often not immediately available; however, I will attempt to return your call within 48 hours.
-Please note that Face- to-face sessions are highly preferable to phone sessions.
-However, in the event that you are out of town, sick or need additional support, phone sessions are available.
+Please note that Face-to-face sessions are highly preferable to telehealth sessions.
+However, in the event that you are out of town, sick or need additional support, telehealth sessions are available.
 If a true emergency situation arises, please call 911 or any local emergency room.

-Social Media and Telecommunication
+Social Media and Telecommunication:

-Electronic Communication
+Electronic Communication:

 Services by electronic means, including but not limited to telephone communication, the Internet, facsimile machines, and e-mail is considered telemedicine by the State of Michigan.
 Under the California Telemedicine Act of 1996, telemedicine is broadly defined as the use of information technology to deliver medical services and information from one location to another.
 If you and your therapist chose to use information technology for some or all of your treatment, you need to understand that: